silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ## Interacting with versioned DataObjects

+This section deals with specialised oeprations that can be perform on versioned DataObjects.

 ### Reading latest versions by stage

 By default, all records are retrieved from the "Draft" stage (so the `MyRecord` table in our example).
 You can